Global Goals: What have we achieved two years on?

 To begin with, it is essential that gender equality remains at the heart of the work towards achieving the goals and that governments recognise the crucial role of women’s rights organisations and networks in achieving progress across all of the Global Goals.
 Governments and the international community must also ensure that the needs and perspectives of diverse women and girls are taken into consideration in the implementation, monitoring and review of the Goals.
 This includes ensuring that global forums like the HLPF or regional forums like the Asia Pacific Forum on Sustainable Development provide space, and where needed resourcing, for women from local communities to attend and have their voices heard.

 We also cannot achieve the Goals without resourcing.
 This includes resourcing at the national level to drive Australia’s progress but also requires governments in developed countries to meet targets for official development assistance (or foreign aid).
-Yet, instead of moving towards the target of 0.7% of gross national income for development assistance that Australia, and many other developing countries have agreed to, Australian development assistance is at an historic low.
+Yet, instead of moving towards the target of 0.7% of gross national income for development assistance that Australia, and many other developed countries have agreed to, Australian development assistance is at an historic low.

 While there are formal spaces for the involvement of civil society in the Global Goals, and some good examples of governments working in partnership when monitoring the Goals, there have been concerns that these spaces for engagement, particularly at the HLPF, are too limited and do not leave room for genuine, substantive participation.